thestk/stk/INSTALL.md

 ## Windows

 MinGW support is provided in the configure script.
-In addition, Visual C++ 6.0 project files are included for each of the example STK projects, though these may not work with more recent versions of Visual Studio.
+In addition, Visual Studio 2017 project files are included for each of the example STK projects.

 ##iOS